ggrossman/basic/README.txt

 But both assignment statement and INPUT take a variable name.
 So you can model your new class InputNode on the existing AssignmentNode class.
 Copy AssignmentNode.java into a new file InputNode.java and change all occurrences of AssignmentNode to InputNode.
-OperandNode is a good suitable type for storing the variable name that you're storing into, so you can leave that the same from AssignmentNode.
+IdentifierNode is a good suitable type for storing the variable name that you're storing into, so you can leave that the same from AssignmentNode.

 Next, you can take out any mention of the "right" value since there is no right side of the assignment... you'll be reading it from the user.
-Then change the evaluate() method so that instead of evaluating the right side expression and assigning it to the variable, it reads a line of text from the user and assigns that to the variable.
+Then change the evaluate() method so that instead of evaluating the right side expression and assigning it to the variable, it reads a line of text or a double number from the user and assigns that to the variable.

 There is already a Scanner you can use in your evaluate() method by calling context.getScanner().
 If the variable name ends in "$", it's a string variable